 Figure 1.
-Consultation takes place at various levels while at the same time including variousstakeholders and their internal processes.
+Consultation takes place at various levels while at the same time including various stakeholders and their internal processes.

-501 At the strategic level discussions would include trade facilitation policy issues.
-Participants to 502 the committee should include senior officials, aides coordinating the political agenda and 503 government policy makers.
-Trade participation would include senior decision makers of multi-504 national and national companies who are responsible for preparing new innovative business 505 processes and commercial practices and systems.
-The agenda would consider trade facilitation 506 measures as part of the overall objectives of trade and industry policy, economic development, 507 fiscal and monetary (including taxation) policy and strategies for social and community 508 cohesion.
-At this level existing regional / sub-regional / international obligations and 509 agreements, conventions, recommendations and international standards are to be taken into 510 account.
+At the strategic level discussions would include trade facilitation policy issues.
+At this level, meetings need occur only occasionally to monitor progress and take corrective actions if necessary.
+Participants to the committee should include senior officials, aides coordinating the political agenda and government policy makers.
+Trade participation would include senior decision makers of multi-national and national companies who are responsible for preparing new innovative business processes and commercial practices and systems.
+The agenda would consider trade facilitation measures as part of the overall objectives of trade and industry policy, economic development, fiscal and monetary (including taxation) policy and strategies for social and community cohesion.
+At this level existing regional / sub-regional / international obligations and agreements, conventions, recommendations and international standards are to be taken into account.

-511 At a tactical level participants would discuss the development of official procedures and 512 commercial practices to allow the smooth implementation of the enabling measures.
-The 513 working group would be comprised of parties from Government (senior government officials) 514 and Trade (corporate/business managers, logistics practitioners...) with acknowledged 515 competencies in the international supply chain.
-The agenda for the group would be an 516 examination in detail of the legislation, regulation and administrative procedures to enact and 517 enable the policy.
-The issues involved could include, but not be limited to, offering analysis of the 518 legislative sections, articles and clauses and making recommendations for necessary or 519 appropriate amendments; development of guidance and advisory services (including Public 520 Notices); the design of an implementation programme; and a plan for a promotion and publicity 521 campaign.
+At an operational level participants would discuss the development of official procedures and commercial practices to allow the smooth implementation of the enabling measures.
+This is akin to a product management level.
+The working group would be comprised of parties from Government (senior government officials) and Trade (corporate/business managers, logistics practitioners...) with acknowledged competencies in the international supply chain.
+The agenda for the group would be an examination in detail of the legislation, regulation and administrative procedures to enact and enable the policy.
+The issues involved could include, but not be limited to, offering analysis of the legislative sections, articles and clauses and making recommendations for necessary or appropriate amendments; development of guidance and advisory services (including Public Notices); the design of an implementation programme; and a plan for a promotion and publicity campaign.

-522 Operational discussions would include (but again not limited to) change management, the roll 523 out of promotional communication products and publicity, training of both private and public 524 operatives and the development of a dispute resolution process for local conflicts or 525 disagreements.
-Participation and contribution at this level of consultation should be extended to 526 organizations, companies, individuals and other interested parties that would develop the 527 solutions to support the efficient implementation.
-Software and systems developers and 528 vendors, information and communication technology experts, trade and transport consultants, 529 media professionals and behavioural specialists would provide a wealth of valuable information 530 on the impact of any new operational procedures or practices.
+Finally, the technical layer can focus on specific technical tasks such as establishing a single window to achieve a higher strategic objective.
+Technical discussions would include (but again not limited to) change management, the roll out of promotional communication products and publicity, training of both private and public operatives and the development of a dispute resolution process for local conflicts or disagreements.
+Participation and contribution at this level of consultation should be extended to organizations, companies, individuals and other interested parties that would develop the solutions to support the efficient implementation.
+Software and systems developers and vendors, information and communication technology experts, trade and transport consultants, media professionals and behavioural specialists would provide a wealth of valuable information on the impact of any new operational procedures or practices.

-531 5 Topics for Consultation
+5 Topics for Consultation

-Governments consult to assess among other things traders' preferences and opinions, identify concerns and problems, leverage ideas for improvement, share information, and build a common vision and strategy.
-A successful consultation approach must address a clear topic.

-Although consultation processes inform a decision, the final decision remains with the government or the mandated authority.
+- Governments consult to assess among other things traders' preferences and opinions, identify concerns and problems, leverage ideas for improvement, share information, and build a common vision and strategy.
+A successful consultation approach must address a clear topic. - Although consultation processes inform a decision, the final decision remains with the government or the mandated authority.
 For this reason, public interests or security reasons may prohibit consultation or may lead the government to adopt less interactive forms of consultation when dealing with issues considered sensitive for confidentiality or security reasons.